eclipse-thingweb/node-wot/README.md

 #### CLI Tool

+You can alternatively use node-wot via its command line interface (CLI).
+Please visit the [CLI tool's Readme]([url](https://github.com/eclipse/thingweb.node-wot/tree/master/packages/cli)) to find out more.

 You can alternatively install the node-wot CLI, either globally (`npm i @node-wot/cli -g`) or as a (dev) dependency (`npm i @node-wot/cli --save` or `npm i @node-wot/cli --save-dev`).